Cubbie Row's Castle

 St Mary's Chapel

 Later in the 12th century Row's son Bjarni, later Bishop of Orkney, built a chapel within the encircling castle wall.
 The chapel is composed of a rectangular nave linked to a chancel through an arched opening.
-A pair of windows survive, as does a section of plastered wall.
+A pair of windows survives, as does a section of plastered wall.

 The Hakonar Saga suggests that Cubbie Row's Castle was besieged in 1231.